EduardoZepeda/django-gis-coffee/README.md

 ## Django's GiS Usage

-An external database available is required
+An external database available is required and is taken for granted.
+The required postgres' documentation is out of the scope of this readme.

 ### Install django GIS

-Remember to add the gis package from django to installed apps
+First of all, remember to add the gis package from django to installed apps.

 ```python
 INSTALLED_APPS = [